esaidh266/Hate-Speech-Library-in-Spanish/README.md

 # Hate-Speech-Library-in-Spanish

-Library of hate speech detected in digital news media in Spain, the result of the "Hatemedia" project (project PID2020-114584GB-I00), financed by the State Research Agency - Ministry of Science and Innovation.
+Library of hate speech detected in digital news media in Spain, the result of the "Hatemedia" project (project PID2020-114584GB-I00), financed by MCIN/ AEI /10.13039/501100011033.

 The database shows 7,210 more repeated simple and compound slogans, and from the semantic point of view tend to be hated in digital news media in Spain.
 The preparation of this final document required the following phases: